oscarvargash/biol_550_2022/week_04/README.md

 > Add the yellow flag to the right corner of your screen ![](img/yellow.jpeg)

-We can vizlualize the fasta file that we downloaded with `aliview`
+We can vizualize the fasta file that we downloaded with `aliview`

 ```
 aliview sequence.fasta